bobspizza/bobspizza.github.io/README.md

 The symbols will appear if you comment out the content of the 'known' array in the JavaScript file in your local clone.

 The big yellow symbols are "covert3".
-One artist was known.
+One artist was known, brainwaltzera.
 The other artist names were unknown, until the artwork was decoded.